feperessim/codeminer42-trainee-semana-2/README.md

 * Ruby Version Manager (RVM): rvm 1.29.12
 * Ruby Interpreter: ruby 3.1.0p0
-* Bundle:
+* Bundle: Bundler 2.3.5
-* Rspec:
+* Rspec: RSpec 3.10
+	- rspec-core 3.10.1
+	- rspec-expectations 3.10.2
+	- rspec-mocks 3.10.2
+	- rspec-support 3.10.3

 ## Setup
 To run this project you need to follow the following instructions:

 ### 1. Setting up the project locally
-* 1. Clone the repository locally;
+1. Clone the repository locally;
-* 2. Navigate into the newly cloned repo and create a new directory named "games_logs_files"
+2. Navigate into the newly cloned repo and create a new directory named "games_logs_files"
-* 3. Download the file "games.log" into the newly created folder "games_logs_files".
+3. Download the file "games.log" into the newly created folder "games_logs_files".

 #### 1.1.
 Instructions:
 ```console